Paul-Desii/Paul-Desii/README.md

 - 👋 Hi, I’m @Paul-Desii
 - 👀 I’m interested in web and blockchain development.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently working on MERN web development.
-- 💞️ I’m looking to collaborate on any frontend development project.
+- 💞️ I’m looking to collaborate on frontend and backend development projects.
-- 📫 How to reach me paulalsodesigns@gmail.com.
+- 📫 You can reach me via paulalsodesigns@gmail.com.

 <!---
 Paul-Desii/Paul-Desii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.